defold/doc/docs/en/manuals/dev-app.md

 : Make sure that your device is connected to the same wifi network as your computer.

 The game does not start with a message about mis-matching versions : This happens when you have upgraded the editor to the latest version.
-On iOS you need to sign the app again (<kbd>Project ▸ Sign iOS App...</kbd>) which creates a new dev app from the current engine version.
-Then download the new app from the dashboard onto your device.
-On Android you will need to download a new *dmengine.apk* and install it on your device.
+You need to build and install a new version.